ptarmiganlabs/butler-sheet-icons/README.md

 - The `--exclude-sheet-number` and `--exclude-sheet-title` options are available for both QS Cloud apps and client-managed QS apps.
 - The `--exclude-sheet-tag` option is only available for client-managed QS, as there is no way to tag individual sheets in QS Cloud.

-Both `--exclude-sheet-number` and `--exclude-sheet-title` options take one or more:
+Both `--exclude-sheet-number` and `--exclude-sheet-title` options take one or more parameters:

 ```bash
 --exclude-sheet-number 3 7